Xunnamius/project-utils/README.md

   installed**).
   - semantic-release-atam is a drop-in replacement for semantic-release, but with annotated tag and monorepo (ATAM) support.
-- [`@projector-js/semantic-release-plugin`][51] installed and configured.
-- conventional-changelog installation and configuration must meet the minimum requirements listed in [`@projector-js/config-conventional-changelog`][25].
   - semantic-release-atam installation and configuration must meet the minimum requirements listed in [`@projector-js/config-semantic-release-atam`][31].
+  - [`@projector-js/semantic-release-plugin`][51] must also be installed and configured.

 **Example**